Energy Scaling Laws for Diffusion Models: Quantifying Compute in Image Generation: Conclusion

 \section{Conclusion}

-This work presents the first principled framework for predicting diffusion model energy consumption from computational complexity.
-By extending Kaplan-style scaling laws to energy prediction, we establish both theoretical foundations and practical tools for sustainable AI deployment.
+This work presents a principled framework for predicting diffusion model energy consumption from computational complexity.
+By adapting Kaplan-style scaling laws to energy prediction, we establish a theoretical foundation and a predictive methodology for sustainable AI deployment.

 Our main contributions are: (1) a theoretical formulation of energy scaling laws incorporating computational, hardware, and resolution effects; (2) comprehensive validation across four model architectures and three GPU platforms; (3) demonstration of cross-architecture generalization enabling prediction for unseen model–hardware pairs; and (4) practical applications for deployment planning and carbon accounting.
 We find that diffusion model energy consumption can span three orders of magnitude (e.g., for Qwen: 0.051–3.58 Wh per image), with a single high-quality image consuming up to 10× the energy of a typical large language model query—underscoring the need for energy-aware deployment strategies.